codebox/old-time-radio/README.md

 * Not all info messages make sense if no audio playing (eg 'You can now listening to...')
 * User can add more than 5 custom channels which will break layout on small screens
 * Menu is ridiculously small on older phones with small screens
+* CSS rule for div height: 100% breaks some browser extensions